Raptyyy/vr-guide/csp-settings.md

 # Weather FX
 **Weather style** this should be set to either `Pure Gamma` or `Pure LCS`. `Pure Gamma` is the recommended option as of now and has better performance, `Pure LCS` is able to produce a better looking image but could cause some issues too.

 **Replace YEBIS with lightweight alternative** is a more basic post-processing implementation which uses less CPU and GPU resources, for performance I would recommend to `enable` it.
-Does not work with some pp filters like C13.
+Does not work with some pp filters like C13, can also cause excessive glare.

 **Automatically guess white reference point** This can make the UI very bright when using Pure, `disable` it.